Vettel fastest as Ferrari dominate final practise

-MONTREAL Ferrari's championship leader Sebastian Vettel was fastest in final Canadian Grand Prix practise on Saturday, putting pressure on Mercedes Formula One rival Lewis Hamilton to find some Montreal magic for qualifying.
+MONTREAL (Reuters) - Ferrari's championship leader Sebastian Vettel was fastest in final Canadian Grand Prix practise on Saturday, putting pressure on Mercedes Formula One rival Lewis Hamilton to find some Montreal magic for qualifying.

 The German, a four-times world champion with Red Bull who leads Hamilton by 25 points, lapped the sun-bathed island circuit in one minute, 12.572 seconds.